-- Satisfaction Index (Customers Satisfaction over a period of time).
+- Customer Satisfaction Index: Customers Satisfaction over a period of time

 The average of the weightings and the scores given by the customer for each parameter is plotted on a Scatter graph.
 This Graphical representation is easy to understand without any great knowledge of statistics.